-Individuals wishing to address the Board are requested to sign in on the Public Participation Sheet prior to the time of Public Participation listed on the Board's agenda.
+Individuals wishing to address the BoardSIAAB are requested to sign in on the Public Participation Sheet will be logged by the Recording Secretary prior to the time of Public Participation listed on the BoardSIAAB's agenda.

 The total time devoted to public participation will be a maximum of thirty minutes per meeting.
 An individual speaker will be permitted to address SIAAB for a maximum of ten minutes.
 Should more than three individuals wish to address SIAAB during a meeting, the time allocated to each individual shall be reduced to a minimum of five minutes.
 Thus, a maximum of six individuals will be able to address SIAAB during a meeting.
 A timekeeper shall ensure that each speaker adheres to the stated time limitations.
-The Board, by majority vote, may adjust the time allowed for public comment.
+The BoardSIAAB, by majority vote, may adjust the time allowed for public comment.

-Speakers will address SIAAB in the order of their sign-in on the Public Participation Sheet.
+Speakers will address SIAAB in the order of their sign-in on the Public Participation Sheetarrival as logged by the Recording Secretary.
 Copies of speakers' comments, questions, and/or other written materials for distribution to the SIAAB will be accepted.
 Responses to questions will be provided by SIAAB within a reasonable amount of time.